-Does the state have a central repository of treaty preparatory materials?
+18 Does the state have a central repository of treaty preparatory materials?
 Are such materials publicly available?

 Ratifications of treaties by the Japanese Diet are publicly recorded and promulgated in the Japanese government's Official Gazette.
 In general, the Japanese government is not required to make diplomatic correspondence publicly available.
 However, the Ministry of Foreign Affairs generally discloses diplomatic correspondence voluntarily after 30 years have passed since the correspondence was made.
-Such disclosures can be found at: www.mofa.go.jp/mofaj/public/kiroku_kokai.html.
+Such disclosures can be found on the Ministry of Foreign Affairs website.